jranaraki/steps/README.md

 # Steps
 This application counts steps based on accelerometer data and calculates travelled distance based on computed stride [1-2] using the user's demographic information.
-Inspired by [Counting Steps by Capturing Acceleration Data from Your Mobile Device](https://www.mathworks.com/help/matlabmobile_android/ug/counting-steps-by-capturing-acceleration-data.html) and [sensorsstatus](https://open-store.io/app/sensorsstatus.chrisclime).
+Inspired by [3] and [4].

 ## How it works
 When a new accelerometer datapoint becomes available, it is fed into `calMag` function to calculate magnitude.
 Then, every one second, if at least 60 magnitude values are accumulated, the process of counting steps starts by calling `countSteps`.
 First, the average of the collected magnitudes is calculated and subtracted from each point.
 Then, the resulting values are compared with a constant value of eight, approximating the standard deviation of magnitude when walking.
 However, to have a more reliable result, an algorithm is required to detect walking and then calculate the standard deviation of the collected magnitudes over time.